nk412/nk412.github.io/src/photoblog/greenland.md

 At this point, the ice begins to _flow_ in slow motion.
 Like pancake batter slowly spreading out over a pan, the ice flows out towards the sea.

-Sometimes, the glacier meets the sea in the form of meltwater falls.
+Sometimes, the glacier meets the sea in the form of pretty meltwater falls.

 ::image:falls.avif(Meltwater falls off the Qingag mountain)

-And other times, it forms a glacial front, and in a tad dramatic fashion, drops enormous chunks of ice into the sea.
+And other times, in a rather dramatic fashion, it forms a glacial front, and drops _enormous_ chunks of ice into the sea.

+::bleed:hugeberg.avif(A giant tabular iceberg floats in the Ilulissat Icefjord)

-::bleed:bergsboat.avif(The Ilulissat Icefjord.
-A boat on the bottom right for scale)
+::image:bergsboat.avif(A boat on the bottom right for scale)

+::pullquote(The Jakobshavn glacier is the likely birthplace of the Titanic's killer)

+::image-sq:boatwindow.avif

 ::image:map.avif

-::image:boatwindow.avif

-::image:hugeberg.avif